ReScience/ReScience-submission/article/Name-YEAR.md

 where $a$ is the per capita searching efficiency of the parasitoids, $m$ is the extent of clumping of the parasitoids attacks and $T\times h$ is the handling time as a proportion of the total time.
 This paper also explores the relationship between the hosts and a generalist parasitoid population.
-This population dynamic follows the equation
+Generalist parasite dynamic follows the equation

 $$P_t = h \times \left(1 - \text{exp}\left(-\frac{N_t}{b}\right)\right)$$ {#eq:4}

-where $h$ is the saturation number of parasitoids and $b$ is the rate of approaching the saturation number.
+where $h$ is the saturation number of parasitoids and $b$ is the rate of approaching this saturation number.

-In order to determine if the natural enemies can be declared as density-dependent factors, the host population mortality $k$ will be plotted against population density for each simulated generation.
-The correlation coefficient $r$ of the resulting scatter plot will indicate the strength of the density-dependence of natural enemies.
+To determine if the natural enemies can be declared as density-dependent factors, the host population mortality due to parasitism $k-value$ is plotted against population density for each simulated generation.
+The correlation coefficient $r$ of the resulting scatter plot indicates the strength of the density-dependence of natural enemies.
 The higher $r$ is, the strongest the relation between hosts and parasites is.
 The host mortality is given by

-$$k = \text{log}_{10}\frac{N_t}{S}$$ {#eq:5}
+$$k-value = \text{log}_{10}\frac{N_t}{S}$$ {#eq:5}

 where $S$ is the number of hosts that survived parasitism.
 This number is given by the host population density multiplied by the probability of escaping